Continuous-time quantum walks on a defective lattice: Boosting the spreading of delocalized states through Parrondo's strategy: Mathematical formalism

 \section{Mathematical formalism}

-The following subsections present the theoretical framework of CTQWs, describing how a defect is incorporated into the one-dimensional lattice, the delocalized initial state considered here, and the alternation protocol employed to implement Parrondo’s strategy.
+In the following sections, we present the theoretical framework of CTQWs, including the incorporation of a defect in the one-dimensional lattice, the delocalized initial state considered here, and the alternation protocol used to implement Parrondo’s strategy.